Deriving Transformer Architectures as Implicit Multinomial Regression: Conclusions and Limitations

-\begin{ack} Sandia National Laboratories is a multimission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.
-SAND\#2025-10835O.
-This paper describes objective technical results and analysis.
-Any subjective views or opinions that might be expressed in the paper do not necessarily represent the views of the U.S. Department of Energy or the United States Government. \end{ack}
+\begin{acks} Sandia National Laboratories is a multi-mission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC (NTESS), a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration (DOE/NNSA) under contract DE-NA0003525.
+This written work is authored by an employee of NTESS.
+The employee, not NTESS, owns the right, title and interest in and to the written work and is responsible for its contents.
+Any subjective views or opinions that might be expressed in the written work do not necessarily represent the views of the U.S. Government.
+The publisher acknowledges that the U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this written work or allow others to do so, for U.S. Government purposes.
+The DOE will provide public access to results of federally sponsored research in accordance with the DOE Public Access Plan.
+SAND\#2025-10835O. \end{acks}

 {

 }